Thai Massage – what’s in a name?

 Then there are other terms.
 For example, Thai Healing Massage is the name that I use for my style since it reflects that I put a lot of emphasis on therapeutic and healing elements.

 This is in contrast to the majority of sessions in Thailand which are generally a fairly fixed routine and one-size-fits-all sequence of techniques.

 A colleague of mine, Deon DeWet, calls his style the DeonThai method.
 Some teachers prefer the Thai name, “Nuad Borarn“, others call it Thai bodywork, and one school in India came up with the name “Ancient Thai Massage“.

-Many western therapists have been influenced by the “Pichest style” which is a unique version of Thai Massage which has been created by Pichest Boonthumme, a teacher in northern Thailand.
+Many Western therapists have been influenced by the “Pichest style” which is a unique version of Thai Massage which has been created by Pichest Boonthumme, a teacher in northern Thailand (deceased in 2023).

-Then there are other names which are real concoctions and have nothing to do with traditional Thai Massage, like ‘Thai soapy massage’ (made up by the seedy establishments), or ‘Thai breast massage’ (doesn’t exist at all in Thailand) and some other colorful concoctions.
+Then there are other names that are real concoctions and have nothing to do with traditional Thai Massage, like ‘Thai soapy massage’ or ‘Thai breast massage’, and other colorful concoctions.

 And then there is Royal Thai Massage.
-This sounds like it is something really first class.
-However the fact is that this style is characterized by restrictions which are really not good for the therapist’s ergonomics.
+This sounds like it is something really first-class.
+However, the fact is that this style is characterized by restrictions that are really not good for the therapist’s ergonomics.

 There is no correlation between the names of Thai Massage and the quality of the system

 So now you have a good overview of the various names and styles which are in use.
 They are all derived from the mother term “Thai Massage” which is how it is called in Thailand.
 The name is not as important as the style of individual teachers and your connection with them.

 If you really resonate with someone’s approach and teaching method, don’t worry about the label but learn the essence.
 Most good practitioners and teachers will sooner or later develop their own style, their own approach, and in some cases their own name.